w3c/webcomponents-cg/README.md

 ## Collaboration Areas

 There are many areas we can collaborate on.
-In some areas work is already being done, and in others we'd like to start.
+In some areas, work is already being done, and in others, we'd like to start.
 Visit the issue labels we've created below to see conversations already in flight, or to bring ideas you have to the community by creating new ones.

 - **[Polyfills](https://github.com/w3c/webcomponents-cg/labels/polyfills)** - we will continually need to keep polyfills up-to-date to support new standards like element internals, declarative shadow DOM, scoped custom elements, etc.

 - **[Common Protocols](https://github.com/w3c/webcomponents-cg/labels/common-protocols)** - it's possible to implement many of the cross-component coordination features that frameworks provide (SSR, context, DI, async-work coordination) with common patterns.
 These patterns will be much more impactful with community specifications that components can implement to ensure interoperability.

 - **[Design Principles](https://github.com/w3c/webcomponents-cg/labels/design-principles)** - API design is one of the hardest aspects of authoring any public-facing software artifact, and web components are no exception.
 Following platform conventions can be especially difficult when precedent is contradictory or nonexistent.
-Combining the various guidelines and serializing the de facto collective wisdom could assist in both guiding developers on how to produce high quality web components, as well as evaluating existing work, to facilitate discoverability of high quality components.
+Combining the various guidelines and serializing the de facto collective wisdom could assist in both guiding developers on how to produce high-quality web components, as well as evaluating existing work, to facilitate the discoverability of high-quality components.

 - **[Documentation](https://github.com/w3c/webcomponents-cg/labels/documentation)** - Many concepts, techniques, and motivations for web components apply regardless of whether (and which) tools and libraries are being used to produce components.
 MDN is a great place for reference-oriented and, increasingly, guide-style documentation, but not for everything.
 Notably, web components lack a great canonical landing page that explains what they are and why one would use them.